Ativan vs Xanax. Which is Better, Stronger & Most Effective for Anxiety?

 Xanax Side Effects

 Is Xanax a downer?
 When taking Xanax, the body produces far less GABA.
 This is the body’s natural calming capabilities.
-The dependency is swift, and it’s not particularly safe to withdraw from benzodiazepines alone.
+The dependency is swift, and it’s not exceptionally safe to withdraw from benzodiazepines alone.
 The Xanax high comes with its risks as well.
 Xanax versus Ativan?
-As with any benzodiazepine, it can offer a nice sedative high that people are drawn to.
+Like any benzodiazepine, it can offer a nice sedative high that people are drawn to.
 Overdose of Xanax is possible when someone takes more than the recommended dose.
 It may also occur when someone stops and then restarts using Xanax.
 Mixing Xanax with other depressants like alcohol or benzos can be extremely risky, causing death.

 Common Xanax side effects include: